What Is a Hackathon? Key Insights

 Back to glossary

-A hackathon, a portmanteau of the words "hack" and "marathon," is a design sprint-like event where computer programmers, software developers, graphic designers, interface designers, project managers, and others collaborate intensively on software projects.
+A hackathon event, a portmanteau of the words “hack” and “marathon,” is a design sprint-like gathering where computer programmers, software developers, graphic designers, interface designers, project managers, and others collaborate intensively on software projects.
 The goal of a hackathon is to create functioning software or hardware by the end of the event.
 Hackathons tend to have a specific focus, which can include the programming language used, the operating system, an application, an API, or the subject and the demographic group of the programmers.

 In the context of cybersecurity, hackathons often serve as a platform for innovation, education, and demonstration of technological prowess.
 They can be used to uncover vulnerabilities in existing systems, develop new security tools, or educate participants about the importance of cybersecurity.
 This article will delve into the intricacies of hackathons, with a particular focus on their role in cybersecurity.